Virtual Recreation Center

-This is your place for fun and helpful resources in these challenging and stressful times.
+This is your place for fun and helpful resources during challenging and stressful times.
 We are committed to ensuring that Tustin community members have resources to maintain healthy lives, grow meaningful relationships, and continue to have extraordinary experiences.

 Visit this page often or follow us on Instagram or Facebook for new updates and ideas to keep you and your loved ones healthy, entertained, and informed.
-Please note that we do not endorse or receive funds to advertise any of the third party sites or services listed or referenced on this page.
+Just so you know, we do not endorse or receive funds to advertise any third-party sites or services listed or referenced on this page.

 Have a great idea or resource you’d like to share?
-Email us at firstname.lastname@example.org.
+Email us at Tustin Parks and Recreation.